 Please note: The Mat-Su Central School’s school year begins July 1 and ends on June 30.

-The Allotment-Based Program is available to any student in grades K-12, with the exception of Overage Students (students past their 20th birthday), who is enrolled prior to the end of the official count period, after which time the Mat-Su Central School Allotment-Based Program closes and curriculum will be provided by MCS (see AR 6181 on page 4 of this handbook.)
+The Allotment-Based Program is available to any student in grades K-12, with the exception of Overage Students (students past their 20th birthday), who are enrolled prior to the end of the official count period, after which time the Mat-Su Central School Allotment-Based Program closes and curriculum will be provided by MCS (see AR 6181 at MSBSD website/ School Board.)

 Deadlines for Purchase Orders and Reimbursements